-Potatoes are a popular type of vegetable and they are one of the most significant staple foods in the world.
+Potatoes are a popular type of vegetable and they are among the most significant staple foods in the world.

-However, their popularity has come into question over recent years, mostly due to negative coverage of “starchy foods” in the media.
+However, their health benefits have come into question over recent years, mostly due to negative coverage of “starchy foods” in the media.

-In this article, we will examine the potential benefits and drawbacks of potatoes.
+In this article, we will examine the nutritional values, potential benefits, and possible downsides of potatoes.

 What Are Potatoes?